Achievable logoAchievable logo

 Feedback

-Registered representatives must create an order ticket for each order they place, which leaves a paper trail in case something goes wrong.
-The order ticket includes the customer’s account number, type of order, the number of shares specified, and other order specifications.
-Before an order can be placed, an order ticket must be filled out and submitted to the firm’s recordkeeping system.
+Registered representatives must create an order ticket for every order they enter.
+The order ticket creates a paper trail in case a problem comes up later.
+It typically includes the customer’s account number, the type of order, the number of shares, and any other order instructions.
+You must complete the order ticket and submit it to the firm’s recordkeeping system before the order is entered.

 Key points